Late Night with the Devil

-Late Night with the Devil is a 2023 independent supernatural horror film written, directed, and edited by brothers Colin and Cameron Cairnes.
+Late Night with the Devil is a 2023 independent postmodernist supernatural horror film written, directed, and edited by brothers Colin and Cameron Cairnes.
 It stars David Dastmalchian, Laura Gordon, Ian Bliss, Fayssal Bazzi, Ingrid Torelli, Rhys Auteri, Georgina Haig, and Josh Quong Tart.
 Incorporating elements of analog horror, "found footage" and documentary filmmaking, the film follows the events of a late-night talk show episode aired on the night of Halloween 1977, during which the host attempts to boost ratings by inviting an allegedly possessed girl onto the show.

 An international co-production of Australia, the United States, and the United Arab Emirates, Late Night with the Devil had its world premiere at the South by Southwest Film Festival (SXSW) on 10 March 2023.
 It was released theatrically in the United States on 22 March 2024 by IFC Films and in Australia on 11 April.
-The film grossed $16 million and was met with widespread critical acclaim.
+The film grossed $16 million and was generally well-received.